marcmento/Nearest-Neighbour/README.md

 * `C <id> <category> <x-coordinates> <y-coordinates>` – check if a point (x,y) is in the point set of specified category.
 Id, category and coordinates must match for check to be success.

+## Data
+Data generator files are also provided which will make test datasets for you to use.

 ## Run
 To compile, from the directory where NearestNeighFileBased.java is, execute:
 ```